knakk/rdf2rdf/README.md

 ## Status

+Currently supported input formats: RDF/XML, N-Triples, N-Quads, Turtle.

-Currently only convertes between N-Triples & Turtle.
+Currently supported output formats: N-Triples, Turtle.

 More formats are coming soon.

 ## Installation
 Install as you would any other Go package: